MilaNLProc/contextualized-topic-models/README.rst

 This package was created with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.
-To ease the use of the library we have also incuded the `rbo`_ package, all the rights reserved to the author of that package.
+To ease the use of the library we have also included the `rbo`_ package, all the rights reserved to the author of that package.

 Note
 ----